- Take the PMDD Quiz!

 - mood changes.

-All of these changes are reversible, except for voice changes, but the return to normal may take many months.
+All of these changes are reversible, except for voice changes, but their return to normal may take many months.
 Because of these side effects, this medication is typically used only when other therapies have failed.
 Danazol (Danocrine) should not be taken by women with certain types of liver, kidney, and heart conditions.

 Other treatments have also been shown in some studies to be beneficial in managing PMDD symptoms.
 Chasteberry extract (agnus castus fruit) was effective in decreasing the symptoms of PMS in a controlled trial.
 Several dietary supplements, including calcium, vitamin B6, and vitamin E, have also been shown in limited studies to reduce PMS/PMDD symptoms.